honeypieio/shrubcoop.org/content/events/shrub-2022-agm-and-party.md

 +++
 author = "SHRUB Coop"
-description = "It’s time for our AGM again and we invite you all to join" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = [] time = 2022-12-04T16:00:00Z
+description = "It’s time for our AGM again and we invite you all to join!" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = [] time = 2022-12-04T16:00:00Z